Finder Not Responding After Updating to Sonoma [5 Methods]

 Step 2.
 Choose "Finder" from the list of available apps.

 Step 3.
-Click the "Force Quit" button at the bottom of the window.
+The "Force Quit" button is at the bottom of the window.
+Click it.

 force quit Finder